eriksjolund/podman-RestrictAddressFamilies/README.md

-# Restrict Podman with systemd directive _RestrictAddressFamilies_
+# Restrict Podman with the systemd directive _RestrictAddressFamilies_

 Requirements:
 * podman >= 3.4.0